Inuit religion: Theology

-Inuit cultural beliefs

-Angakkuq

-Among Canadian Inuit, a spiritual healer is known as an angakkuq (plural: angakkuit, Inuktitut syllabics ᐊᖓᑦᑯᖅ or ᐊᖓᒃᑯᖅ) in Inuktitut or angatkuq in Inuvialuktun.
-The duties of an angakkuq include helping the community when marine animals, kept by Takanaluk-arnaluk or Sea Woman in a pit in her house, become scarce, according to Aua, an informant and friend of the anthropologist Knud Rasmussen.
-Aua described the ability of an apprentice angakkuq to see himself as a skeleton, naming each part using the specific shaman language.

-Inuit at Amitsoq Lake

-Inuit at Amitsoq Lake (a rich fishing ground) on King William Island had seasonal and other prohibitions for sewing certain items.
-Boot soles, for example, could only be sewn far away from settlements in designated places.
-Children at Amitsoq once had a game called tunangusartut in which they imitated the adults' behaviour towards the spirits, even reciting the same verbal formulae as angakkuit.
-According to Rasmussen, this game was not considered offensive because a "spirit can understand the joke."

-Netsilik Inuit

-The homelands of the Netsilik Inuit (Netsilingmiut meaning "People of the Seal") have extremely long winters and stormy springs.
-Starvation was a common danger.

-While other Inuit cultures feature protective guardian powers, the Netsilik have traditional beliefs that life's hardships stemmed from the extensive use of such measures.
-Unlike the Iglulik Inuit, the Netsilik used a large number of amulets.
-Even dogs could have amulets.
-In one recorded instance, a young boy had 80 amulets, so many that he could hardly play.
-One particular man had 17 names taken from his ancestors and intended to protect him.

-Tattooing among Netsilik women provided power and could affect which world they went to after their deaths.
+Among the Copper Inuit, the Sea Mother is called Arnapkapfaaluk or Arnakapshaluk.

-Nuliajuk, the Sea Woman, was described as "the lubricous one".
-If the people breached certain taboos, she held marine animals in the basin of her qulliq (an oil lamp that burns seal fat).
+The veneration of the sea mother was spread from northern Alaska through to eastern Greenland.
+Nuliajuk, the Sea Woman, was described as "the lubricious one".
+If the people breached certain taboos, she held marine mammals in the basin of her qulliq (an oil lamp that burns seal fat).
 When this happened, the angakkuq had to visit her to beg for game.
 In Netsilik oral history, she was originally an orphan girl mistreated by her community.
+Because of their inland lifestyle, the Kivallirmiut (Caribou Inuit) have no belief concerning a Sea Woman.
+Other cosmic beings, named Silap Inua (Sila) or Pinga, control the caribou, as opposed to marine mammals.
+Some groups have made a distinction between the two figures, while others have considered them the same.
+Sacrificial offerings to them could promote luck in hunting.

 Moon Man, another cosmic being, is benevolent towards humans and their souls as they arrived in celestial places.
 This belief differs from that of the Greenlandic Inuit, in which the Moon's wrath could be invoked by breaking taboos.

 Sila or Silap Inua, often associated with weather, is conceived of as a power contained within people.
 Among the Netsilik, Sila was imagined as a male.
 The Netsilik (and Copper Inuit) believed Sila was originally a giant baby whose parents died fighting giants.